sanjay-namdeo/notes/reactjs/react-testing-library.md

 }
 ```

-Now our component renders a list of animals and we will write a test to assert the following:
+Now our component renders a list of animals, and we will write a test to assert the following:
 1. The ul element should be in the document.
 2. The ul element should have a class named animals.
    3.There should be exactly 5 list items in the ul element.